 Abalance Corporation (TSE Standard: 3856) primarily manufactures and sells solar panels.
 It engages in the planning, development, sale, operation, and maintenance of solar power systems, as well as in the sale of electricity generated by proprietary solar power plants.
 As a holding company, Abalance oversees and controls group management, while subsidiaries handle business operations.
-In FY06/24, consolidated revenue was JPY209.0bn, and operating profit was JPY23.3bn.
-Businesses are managed under four reportable segments and Other businesses.
-The mainstay segments are the Solar Panel Manufacturing business (95.6% of consolidated revenue and 97.7% of operating profit before adjustments and inclusion of Other businesses) and the Green Energy business (4.0% and 2.2%).
+In FY03/25 (a nine-month irregular fiscal period due to a change in fiscal year-end), the company recorded revenue of JPY72.4bn and operating profit of JPY3.6bn.
+Its operations are categorized into two reportable segments-Solar Panel Manufacturing (accounting for 88.9% of revenue and 82.3% of operating profit before adjustments and inclusion of Other businesses) and Green Energy (10.3% and 17.7%, respectively)-in addition to Other businesses

 The company was established in April 2000 as a developer and administrator of knowledge management software.
-In November 2011, it converted WWB Corporation (unlisted; planned, sold, and installed solar power systems) into a wholly owned subsidiary through an exchange of shares.
-In December 2020, Vietnam Sunergy Joint Stock Company (VSUN; unlisted), a Vietnamese solar panel manufacturer generating revenue over three times higher than Abalance at the time (FY06/21), was made into a consolidated subsidiary (the company held approximately 86.9% of voting rights at end-June 2024).
+In November 2011, it made WWB Corporation (unlisted; planned, sold, and installed solar power systems) a wholly owned subsidiary through an exchange of shares.
+In December 2020, Vietnam Sunergy Joint Stock Company (VSUN; unlisted), a Vietnamese solar panel manufacturer generating revenue over three times higher than Abalance at the time (FY06/21), became a consolidated subsidiary (the company held approximately 58.8% of voting rights at end-April 2025).
+In October 2023, Abalance established TOYO Co., LTD (NASDAQ: TOYO), a business holding company incorporated in the Cayman Islands, as a subsidiary to produce solar cells-a key component of solar panels.
+The company held 45.5% of TOYO's voting rights as of end-March 2025.
+TOYO was listed on the NASDAQ in July 2024.
+With the addition of in-group panel and cell manufacturing capabilities, the company has built a vertically integrated structure spanning panel manufacturing, power plant development, operation, maintenance, recycling, and sales.

-Solar Panel Manufacturing business is operated by VSUN and TOYO Co., Ltd., a business holding company established in October 2023 and headquartered in the Cayman Islands.
+Solar Panel Manufacturing business is operated by VSUN and TOYO.
 VSUN was founded in June 2015 and is headquartered in Bac Giang Province, Northeast Vietnam.
 It operates four panel manufacturing plants in Vietnam with a total annual production capacity of 4GW.
-Additionally, a cell manufacturing plant with an annual capacity of 4GW was completed in late October 2023, and an ingot and wafer plant of the same capacity began operations in April 2024.
-TOYO currently operates the aforementioned cell manufacturing plant through its subsidiary, TOYO SOLAR Company Limited (formerly Vietnam Sunergy Cell Company Limited).
+In April 2024, it also began operations at a new ingot and wafer plant with an annual capacity of 4GW.
+TOYO operates a 2GW cell manufacturing plant in Vietnam through its subsidiary TOYO SOLAR Company Limited (formerly Vietnam Sunergy Cell Company Limited).
+As of March 2025, the group's production capacity included 4GW for solar panels and 4GW for ingots and wafers at VSUN, and 2GW for solar cells at TOYO.
+In addition, TOYO began production of solar cells at a new plant in Ethiopia in April 2025, with Phase 1 capacity of 2GW.

 Both companies source raw materials from Europe, the US, and Asia and carry out integrated manufacturing at their plants in Vietnam, covering the entire process from ingot and wafer production to cell and panel manufacturing.
 Their products are supplied mainly to the US, Europe, and Asia through overseas branches and direct sales channels.
-Through continuous expansion of its manufacturing capacity, VSUN has grown into one of Vietnam's leading panel manufacturers.
-Additionally, TOYO was listed on the NASDAQ stock exchange (NASDAQ: TOYO) in July 2024.
-TOYO also plans to complete construction of a cell manufacturing plant in Ethiopia and a panel manufacturing plant in Texas, US, by March 2025.
+Through continuous expansion of its production capacity, VSUN has grown into one of Vietnam's leading panel manufacturers.
+TOYO, for its part, plans to begin Phase 2 of cell production (2GW, bringing the total to 4GW) at its Ethiopian plant during Q2 FY03/26.
+In addition, TOYO intends to launch panel manufacturing in Texas, US, starting with Phase 1 (1GW) in mid-2025 and expanding to Phase 2 (1.5GW) by the end of the year.